Broken H Farm

 The Dominique chickens are on the Livestock Conservancy's Watch list.
 The Plymouth Rock is on the Recovery list, as its numbers have improved.

 The Dominique and the Plymouth Rock are considered a dual-purpose bird.
 The hens will produce 250 eggs a year.
 Young roosters when butchered around 18 weeks provide a nice meaty carcass for the table.
 Both breeds are relatively easy keepers.
-1 Plymouth Rock and 2 Dominique hens raised clutches of chicks this year.
+Both Plymouth Rock and Dominique hens raised clutches of chicks this year.
 Sustainability in the flock at its finest!